 Field: quantum electrodynamics, quantum mechanics

 Prize share: 1/3

-Following the successes of the theory of relativity and quantum mechanics, a first relativistic theory was formulated for the interaction of charged particles with electromagnetic fields.
-However, partly because of the so called Lamb shift observed in 1947 in hydrogen, where two energy levels that were supposed to have the same energy instead was shown to have a small difference in energy, the theory must be reformulated.
-Sin-Itiro Tomonga solved this problem 1948 by so called renormalization and consequently contributed to a new quantum electrodynamics.
+Following the establishment of the theory of relativity and quantum mechanics, an initial relativistic theory was formulated for the interaction between charged particles and electromagnetic fields.
+The theory had to be reformulated, however, partly due to the observation of the Lamb shift in 1947, in which the supposed single energy level within a hydrogen atom was instead proven to be two similar levels.
+Sin-Itiro Tomonga solved this problem in 1948 through a "renormalization" and thereby contributed to a new quantum electrodynamics.